regallll/motorstorm-modding-resources/General Resources/Modifying Textures.md

 ## This method is for the RPK files in the PS3 games only ([video tutorial](https://youtu.be/4SSGGfZDP5c)).

 - First get the texture you want to edit.
 There are two ways of doing this:
-    - **This method is only possible on RPCS3.** Rip the texture with [RenderDoc](../General%20Resources/List%20of%20Tools.md#:~:text=debugging%20on%20PC.-,RenderDoc,-%2D%20Graphics%20debugging%20on) ([video tutorial](https://youtu.be/TvdxSIbPz0w)).
+    - **This method is only possible on RPCS3.** Rip the texture with [RenderDoc](../General%20Resources/List%20of%20Tools.md#:~:text=%2D%20Linux%20alternative.-,RenderDoc,-%2D%20Graphics%20debugging%20on) ([video tutorial](https://youtu.be/TvdxSIbPz0w)).
-    - Use the [RPK unpacker](https://github.com/regallll/motorstorm-modding-resources/blob/main/General%20Resources/List%20of%20Tools.md#:~:text=QuickBMS%20%2B%20aluigi%27s%20RPK%20Unpacker) to unpack the RPK.
-Go through the list of resulting files from largest to smallest, converting each one with the raw texture converter with offset `0x1B` until you find the texture you want to edit.
+    - Use the [RPK unpacker](../General%20Resources/List%20of%20Tools.md#:~:text=QuickBMS%20%2B%20aluigi%27s%20RPK%20Unpacker) to unpack the RPK.
+Go through the list of resulting files from largest to smallest, converting each one with the [raw texture converter](../General%20Resources/List%20of%20Tools.md#:~:text=Raw%20texture%20previewer/converter) with offset `0x1B` until you find the texture you want to edit.
 For Pacific Rift, the [Known texture metadata](../Game-specific%20Resources/Pacific%20Rift/Retail/Known%20texture%20metadata.md) table will help greatly.
+        - If you need to convert a lot of files quickly, put the following code in a batch file (\*.bat) and run it in the same folder as the unpacked files from the RPK and RawtexCmd.exe.
+It's set up for vehicle liveries, but you can adjust the values as needed for other types of textures.
+        ```
+        @echo off
+        for %%a in (*.dat) do (
+        .\RawtexCmd.exe %%a DXT1 1B 2048 1024
+        )
+        ```
 - Edit your texture and save it as DDS, with the same metadata as your source texture.
 Make sure you don't overwrite your source texture.
-You can use [Compressonator](../General%20Resources/List%20of%20Tools.md#:~:text=them%20easily%20viewable.-,Compressonator,-%2D%20useful%20DDS%20tools) to help with this as well as the [Known texture metadata](../Game-specific%20Resources/Pacific%20Rift/Retail/Known%20texture%20metadata.md) table for Pacific Rift.
+You can use [Compressonator](../General%20Resources/List%20of%20Tools.md#:~:text=viewable.%20Windows%20only.-,Compressonator,-%2D%20useful%20DDS%20tools) to help with this as well as the [Known texture metadata](../Game-specific%20Resources/Pacific%20Rift/Retail/Known%20texture%20metadata.md) table for Pacific Rift.
 - Now, you need to replace the texture in the RPK.
 There are two ways of doing this:
     - Use [SIs_TexSwap](../General%20Resources/List%20of%20Tools.md#:~:text=RPCS3%20%2D%20PS3%20emulator.-,SIs_TexSwap,-%2D%20Small%20program%20which) and select the source texture, new texture and RPK when prompted.
-    - **This method is more complicated and involves the use of a [hex editor](../General%20Resources/List%20of%20Tools.md#:~:text=010%20Editor%20%2D%20Hex%20editing.%20HxD%20is%20a%20good%20free%20alternative.).
+    - **This method is more complicated and involves the use of a [hex editor](../General%20Resources/List%20of%20Tools.md#:~:text=010%20Editor%20%2D%20Hex,good%20free%20alternative.).
 Only use this if the first method fails:**
         - Open the source texture in your hex editor and copy 30-ish bytes starting from `0x80`.
         - Open the RPK in the hex editor and search for the bytes you just copied.
 You should now have the location of the raw DDS data in the RPK.
         - Open your edited texture in the hex editor, and select everything from `0x80` to the end.